|

 3)

-generated from early on in the history of flow cytometry a
+generated in the history of flow cytometry from early on

 significant interest amongst biomedically oriented scientists.